 BC Vault Review – Price, Supported Coins, Security

-There are two mainstream hardware wallets currently on the market – Trezor and Ledger Nano X, which have established themselves as popular cold wallet options.
-However, there is also a new powerful competitor – BC Vault, a recently launched product made by a security focused company.
+There are two mainstream hardware crypto wallets currently on the market – Trezor and Ledger Nano X, which have established themselves as popular cold wallet options.
+However, there is also a new powerful competitor – BC Vault, a recently launched product made by a security-focused company.

 BC Vault Overview

-This multi-crypto hardware wallet generates non-deterministic wallets, enables easy and secure crypto transactions and offers encrypted backups by default.
+This multi-crypto hardware wallet generates a non-deterministic wallet, enables easy and secure crypto transactions and offers encrypted backups by default.
 You will also be impressed with the security measures, the user friendly interface and the amount of coins supported.

 BC Vault Specifications